529 Plan Tax Benefits

 Potential tax savings for residents of other states

 In some states, contributions to any 529 plan are eligible for the state's income tax deduction, and residents are not required to choose the in-state plan to get the benefit.
 Before investing, you should consider whether your home state offers any state tax or other benefits that are only available to residents.
-Your financial advisor or tax advisor can provide additional details.
+Your financial professional or tax professional can provide additional details.

 Special estate and gift tax benefits